Juneteenth is coming quickly and SoIN Tourism wants to help you find a celebration to commemorate this important American holiday.

 Summer Concert Series at Bicentennial Park

-Celebrate Juneteenth at Bicentennial Park in New Albany with FREE live music performed by the Jordan Wilson Coalition with Kiana Del.
+Celebrate Juneteenth at Bicentennial Park in New Albany with FREE live music performed by Nathan Chester & the Old Souls Motown Revival with Tyrone Cotton.

 Time: 6:30 – 9:30 p.m.